Pacmard/VKBot/README.md

 * vk = new VK('enter your token here'); (maybee will be deleted soon as well)

-4. For commands to work with checking for bot administrator privileges, the mysql base is required.
+4. For commands with checking for bot administrator privileges, the mysql base is required.
 * Set your host, user, password and database name at the top of the code
 * Import table into your database, link to sql file: https://pacmard.ru/yourls_url.sql